ydprtm/pc_control_tutorials/boost_asio_timer_tutorial/README.md

 1. [./sample_5/main.cpp](./sample_5/main.cpp)
 1. [./sample_5/main.hpp](./sample_5/main.hpp)

-The sample_1 sub-directory contains source code that shows you how to [...].
-The activity_1 sub-directory contain projects set-up for you to complete the tutorial's actvitity.
+The sample_1 sub-directory contains source code that shows you how to syncrhonously wait.
+The sample_2 sub-directory contains source code that shows you how to asynchronously wait.
+The sample_3 sub-directory contains source code that shows you how to pass a value to an asynchronous wait handler.
+The sample_4 sub-directory contains source code that shows you how to use a class's member function as an asyncrhonous wait handler.
+The sample_5 sub-directory contains source code that shows you how to how to asyncrhonously wait in a new thread.
+The activity_1 and activity_2 sub-directories contain projects set-up for you to complete the tutorial's actvitities.

 ### Windows